rafaelcanalesduron/semi-website/knowledge-base/semi-tool/semi-tool.md

 ---
 layout: article
-title: How to use the SeMI tool?
+title: How to use the SeMI Tool?
-topic: semi-tool
+topic: SeMI Tool
 author: null
 relating-articles: []
 previous-article: null